eprst/pimpd/README.md

 # Developing
 I'm using virtualenv only for developing on my laptop, was unable to make it work on Pi so far.
-Run `make` and IntelliJ should correctly detect some of the libraries used, except for `Adafruit_SSD1306`.
+Run `make` and IntelliJ should correctly detect some libraries used, except for `Adafruit_SSD1306`.